Avijit-Swain/AWS_Deployment/README.md

 # AWS_Deployment
- Deployement of Flask API on AWS.
+ Deployment of Flask API on AWS.